Bradford: Industrial Revolution

 Bradford had ample supplies of locally mined coal to provide the power that the industry needed.
 Local sandstone was an excellent resource for building the mills, and with a population of 182,000 by 1850, the town grew rapidly as workers were attracted by jobs in the textile mills.
 A desperate shortage of water in Bradford Dale was a serious limitation on industrial expansion and improvement in urban sanitary conditions.
 In 1854 Bradford Corporation bought the Bradford Water Company and embarked on a huge engineering programme to bring supplies of soft water from Airedale, Wharfedale and Nidderdale.
 By 1882 water supply had radically improved.
 Meanwhile, urban expansion took place along the routes out of the city towards the Hortons and Bowling and the townships had become part of a continuous urban area by the late 19th century.

 A major employer was Titus Salt who in 1833 took over the running of his father's woollen business specialising in fabrics combining alpaca, mohair, cotton, and silk.
-By 1850 he had five mills.
-However, because of the polluted environment and squalid conditions for his workers, Salt left Bradford and transferred his business to Salts Mill in Saltaire in 1850.
+By 1850, he had five mills.
+Because of the polluted environment and squalid conditions for his workers, Salt left Bradford and transferred his business to Salts Mill in Saltaire in 1850.
 There, in 1853, he began to build the workers' village, which has become a UNESCO World Heritage Site.

 Henry Ripley was a younger contemporary of Titus Salt.
 He was managing partner of Edward Ripley & Son Ltd, which owned the Bowling Dye Works.
 In 1880 the dye works employed over 1000 people and was said to be the biggest dye works in Europe.
 Like Salt he was a councillor, JP and Bradford MP who was deeply concerned to improve working class housing conditions.
 He built the industrial Model village of Ripley Ville on a site in Broomfields, East Bowling close to the dye works.